risawitama/verbose-potato/README.md

-## Where do you take someone who’s been injured in a peek-a-boo accident?
-To the I.C.U.
+## I started a new business making yachts in my attic this year...the sails are going through the roof